Guide to understanding the LOAT. The "Routes" are made up of two components: Sections & Waypoints.

 -Sections are simply suggested start and end points typically ending at popular campgrounds.
 They range in distance anywhere from 100 to 140 miles typically.
 Consider your fuel ranges in between given Fuel waypoints, also reference business hours to ensure you'll have access to pumps.
 The "Notes" can be helpful.

 -Naming: Each section is generally named based on the end points, However, some may be named for the POI in which that section takes you to or by.
-These will be noted as OPT/EXT for (Optional or Extentions).
+These will be noted as OPT/EXT for (Optional or Extensions).
 Lastly, BYPASS sections will be on sections used to bypass road types, conditions, or temporary detours.(Refer to "Notes" for specific details)

 Waypoints: